Blank blank WWII Vehicle and Gun Database

 General Information

-The Jagdtiger SdKfz 186 based on the existing Tiger II and was in use from 1944 to 1945.
+The Jagdtiger SdKfz 186 , it was based on the Tiger II chassis and was in use from 1944 to 1945.
+It was commonly called a Jagdtiger.

 It was armed with 2 light machine guns.
-Its main armament consisted of a 12.8cm Pak 44 which could penetrate 296 mm of flat plate at 200 metres
+Its main armament consisted of a 12.8cm Pak 44 weighing 26.020 kg and with a maximum range of 14,800 metres.

 Armour Details